c42f/displaz/README.rst

 Point display
 ~~~~~~~~~~~~~
 To change how the points are displayed, use the controls in the box on
 the right hand side of the screen.
-Additional controls may be added and
-configured at runtime via hints in the the shader program.
 Examples:

 * To change the point radius, click and **vertically drag** on the arrows
   of the spinbox labeled "Point Radius".
 This extension works for all